 Winter clothing is also a good place to look for “forgotten” money.
 Have you ever pulled out your winter clothing and found spare change in the pockets?
 Sometimes when you’re putting away clothes for the season, you forget to clean the pockets out.
 It’s a good idea to check the clothes before you put them away.
 You never know what you might find.
 You might luck out and find $20 hidden away in one of your coat pockets!

 Some people like to hide their money in their sock drawer.
 It seems like an archaic place to hide money, but some old habits are hard to break.
 Of course, some people tend to shove a roll of money to the back of the drawer and then forget about it entirely.
 If you’re looking for the money you know you’ve hidden somewhere in your apartment, check the back of your drawer to see if you placed it there and then forgot about it.

-> Have you ever taken a cushion off your couch only to find a pile of very strange items underneath?
-If you spend a lot of time on your couch or other cushioned furniture, it’s likely that money (or other items) have unknowingly become lodged between or underneath the cushions.
-If you’re trying to track down all the spare change in your apartment, take off your couch cushions and see if any money is hiding in your couch.
+Have you ever taken a cushion off your couch only to find a pile of very strange items underneath?
+If you spend a lot of time on your couch or other cushioned furniture, it’s likely that money (or other items) unknowingly becomes lodged between or underneath the cushions.
+If you’re trying to track down all the spare change in your apartment, take off your couch cushions and see if any money is hiding.

-> Behind Picture Frames
+Behind Picture Frames

 One of the best places to hide money is behind picture frames.
 You might have once taped a $100 to the back or inside of a picture frame thinking it was a great hiding place.
 But more often than not, people tend to forget where they’ve hidden money, especially if it’s in an unusual place you don’t think about too much.
 After all, how many times do you move around pictures hanging on the wall or lining your bookshelf?